WLKO: WRLX and WEZC

-WRLX, also known as "Relax 102.9", aired a beautiful music format.
 WRLX promoted itself with images of a pair of retirement-age punk rockers, intended to humorously illustrate how the competition apparently viewed the station's target audience.
-In March 1989, the station changed its call letters to WEZC (after the 104.7 frequency gave up those letters) and its name to "EZ 102.9", gradually adding more vocals during the summer to make the transition from beautiful music to MOR.
-Some of the early announcers include Bob Brandon, Jim Davenport, Catherine Lane, Jon Robinson and Todd Edwards.
-In 1993, the name changed again to "Lite 102.9" as the station moved from Barbra Streisand, Neil Diamond and Barry Manilow to soft adult contemporary (Phil Collins, Elton John and Billy Joel), and the call letters switched to WLYT in 1995.
-Over the years, as the definition of soft adult contemporary changed, WLYT evolved.
-The station played pop and lite rock music from the 1970s to present, with an occasional 1960s song.
-Delilah After Dark aired in the evenings.
+In March 1989, the station changed its call sign to WEZC (after the 104.7 frequency gave up those letters).
+The EZ call letters represented easy listening music.
+The station began calling itself "EZ 102.9", gradually adding more vocals during the summer to make the transition from beautiful music to MOR.
+Some of the announcers include Bob Brandon, Jim Davenport, Catherine Lane, Jon Robinson and Todd Edwards.